-If set to "yes" (default is "no"), U-Boot provides a status message that the next interface is selected and updates the "ethact" variable accordingly.
-U-Boot then tries to download the file again.
+If set to "yes" or undefined, U-Boot updates the "ethact" variable accordingly and tries to download the file again.
 This is repeated until either the file is downloaded or all interfaces have been exhausted.

-In the event the link is active for the selected interface and ethrotate is yes, U-Boot tries to download the file.
+In the event the link is active for the selected interface and "ethrotate" is "yes" or undefined, U-Boot tries to download the file.
 If it cannot download the file, it tries the next available interface.
 If the file is not available on the server, U-Boot stops trying and issues an error message.